- Reduce deaths from cervical cancer by 25% among women screened and treated in partner countries;

 What are the health needs and challenges?

-Cervical cancer is the most common women’s cancer in sub-Saharan Africa and is the third-most common cancer in women, with 530,000 new cases and 275,000 deaths each year.
-An estimated 80-90% of women in sub-Saharan Africa never have pelvic exams.
-More than 85% of the global burden of cervical cancer occurs in developing countries, yet the World Health Organization estimates fewer than 5% of these women have access to screening even once in a lifetime.
-Cervical cancer is four to five times more common among women who are HIV-positive.
+Cervical cancer is the most common women’s cancer in sub-Saharan Africa and is the third-most common cancer in women, with 485,000 new cases and 236,000 deaths in 2013 alone.
+More than 85% of the global burden of cervical cancer occurs in developing countries, and 80-90% of women in sub-Saharan Africa have never had a pelvic exam.
+Cervical cancer is five times more common among women who are HIV-positive.